Thomash9901/Toms-Work-/README.md

 # Toms-Work-
-I will be adding my projects to this repo
+I will be adding my projects to this repo.
+Will properly add projects when completed